Green Lane, Dronfield, Derbyshire S18 2FZ | Contact Us | Tel: 01246 412372 | Email: email@example.com

 On Friday 1st March, 2019, over 30 students entered their bakes into the first ever Dronfield Henry Fanshawe Fairtrade Bake Off, after which, the mouth-watering treats were sold off to help raise money for Fairtrade...

-We are proud of the fact that we are recognised as an "Investor in People" (Gold Standard) believing and ensuring that every member of our community matters and is valued for the unique contribution they make to our school.
+We believe and ensure that every member of our community matters and is valued for the unique contribution they make to our school.
 We welcome and celebrate diversity.
 We also challenge all within our community, adults and students, to give of their best at all times in an environment where commitment outweighs compliance.

 Year 12 art A level students planned and hosted an art workshop for Year 3 students at William Levick Primary School on 1st April.
 "The whole experience was extremely rewarding" said Emilie Saville (student).
 Thank you for such a wonderful afternoon.